krishaamer/green-filter-research/research/literature/design.md

 -   Psychology of ‘fundraising clubs’ vs individual investing

--   “UkraineDAO Is Bidding on Ukrainian Flag \| PartyBid” (n.d.)
-Ukraine DAO to support Ukraine through web3.
+-   Anon. (n.d.a) Ukraine DAO to support Ukraine through web3.

 -   These social movements are small and require too much effort to be feasible for the app?
 Most college students are not zero waste or minimalist.